AnnexLabs/AnnexUI/README.md

 #### Releases
 Below are a few notes on commands used to create a release tag and push that release tag.
-Thereafter, a release can be created via [/releases](https://github.com/AnnexLabs/AnnexUI/releases/new).
+Thereafter a release can be created via [/releases](https://github.com/AnnexLabs/AnnexUI/releases/new).

-- `git tag -a 0.1.10-release -m "New release"`
+- `git tag -a 0.1.11-stable -m "Release based tag"`
-- `git push origin 0.1.10-release`
+- `git push origin 0.1.11-stable`